MelinaAH/UX_UI/README.md

 The goal of this project was to apply the Experience-Driven Design (EDD) approach to design and evaluate a prototype that combines physical and digital elements or is purely digital.
 We focused on determining experience goals (UX goals), generating design implications based on these goals, designing a prototype, and evaluating its effectiveness with end-users.

 ### Project Topic: Sustainable Living in the Kitchen
-We conducted interview and survey-based user research to understand potential user attitudes toward sustainable living, as well as their needs and pain points when adapting to sustainable practices.
+We conducted interviews and survey-based user research to understand potential user attitudes toward sustainable living, as well as their needs and pain points when adapting to sustainable practices.
 This informed our design decisions in the later phases of the project.

 ### Prototype Description:
 We designed an application aimed at helping users avoid food waste.
 The main features of the application include: